Debt & Credit Help Bankruptcy

 How does filing for bankruptcy work?

 Individual bankruptcy laws have been in place for nearly 150 years.
-These federal laws are designed to give a second chance to individuals who've struggled financially and can't find how to pay off debt.
+These federal laws are designed to give a second chance to individuals who've struggled financially and can't figure out how to pay off debt.

 When you're learning about bankruptcy basics, you may come across the three common types of personal bankruptcy filings, typically categorized by chapters under the United States bankruptcy code.